maifathy/mobile-flashcards/README.md

 ## How to use

 - Install packages with `yarn` or `npm install`.
-  - If you have native iOS code run `npx pod-install`
 - Run `yarn start` to start the bundler.

 ## File Structure